Frequently Asked Questions

 You still have the option of appearing in court if you would like to.
 You should report to the check-in counter on the date and time listed on your ticket.

 - Proof of insurance on the date and for the car you were driving at the time you received the ticket.

 - Proof of vehicle ownership if the vehicle was impounded.

-- Adequate funds to pay possible Fine and Cost.
+- Adequate funds to pay fines and costs.